flanksource/docs/mission-control/docs/guide/config-db/concepts/relationships.md

 ## Dynamic Linking

 Sometimes the logic for when to form a relationship is complex.
-A CEL expression can be used to return a list of [ResourceSelectors](/docs/reference/resource-selector) dynamically.
+Use a CEL expression to return a list of [ResourceSelectors](/docs/reference/resource-selector) dynamically.

 See [Dynamic Relationships](/docs/reference/config-db/transformation#dynamic-relationships) for the schema.